Grzegorz Ryś

+Pope Francis made Ryś a cardinal on 30 September 2023.

 Biography

 Early life

-Ryś was born on 9 February 1964 in Krakow.
-In the years 1982–1988 he studied at the Faculty of Theology and the Faculty of History of the Church of the Pontifical Academy of Theology in Krakow, as well as at the Major Seminary of the Archdiocese of Krakow.
+Grzegorz Wojciech Ryś was born on 9 February 1964 in Kraków.
+In 1982–1988, he studied at the Faculty of Theology and the Faculty of History of the Church of the Pontifical Academy of Theology in Kraków, as well as at the Major Seminary of the Archdiocese of Kraków.
 He was ordained a priest on 22 May 1988 in the Wawel Cathedral by Cardinal Franciszek Macharski, then the Metropolitan Archbishop of Kraków.
-In 1994 Ryś earned a doctorate in theological sciences based on the dissertation Medieval folk piety in Poland.
-In 2000, based on the dissertation on Jan Hus in the face of the crisis of the Church of the Reformation, Ryś obtained post-doctoral degree in the field of history.
+In 1994, Ryś earned a doctorate in theological sciences based on his dissertation about Medieval folk piety in Poland.
+In 2000, having completed a dissertation on Jan Hus, Ryś obtained a post-doctoral degree in the field of history.

 Priestly ministry

-From 1988 to 1989 Ryś worked as a vicar in the parish of Saints Margaret and Catherine in Kęty.
-From 2004 to 2007 he was the director of the Archives of the Metropolitan Chapter in Krakow.
+From 1988 to 1989, Ryś worked as a vicar in the parish of Saints Margaret and Catherine in Kęty.
+From 2004 to 2007, he was the director of the Archives of the Metropolitan Chapter in Kraków.
 He was also a commentator on the pilgrimages of John Paul II on Polish Television and Polish Radio.
 After the latter's death, Ryś co-organized vigils, while during the beatification process he sat on the historical commission of the Rogatory Tribunal.

 He became the head of the Department of Church History in the Middle Ages and the Department of Ancient and Medieval History at the Institute of History at the Faculty of History and Cultural Heritage of the Pontifical University of John Paul II (formerly the Pontifical Academy of Theology).
-In the years 2007 to 2011 Ryś was the rector of the Major Seminary of the Archdiocese of Krakow, in addition, in the years 2010 to 2011 he was the chairman of the Conference of Rectors of Theological Seminary in Poland.
+From 2007 to 2011, Ryś was the rector of the Major Seminary of the Archdiocese of Kraków.
+In the years 2010 and 2011, he also served as chairman of the Conference of Rectors of the Theological Seminary in Poland.

 Auxiliary Bishop of Kraków

 On 16 July 2011, Ryś was appointed by Pope Benedict XVI as auxiliary bishop of the Archdiocese of Kraków as well as the titular bishop of Arcavica.
-He was ordained an episcopate on 28 September 2011 in the Wawel Cathedral, with the consecrator being Cardinal Stanisław Dziwisz, metropolitan archbishop of Kraków, and co-consecrators cardinals Franciszek Macharski, archbishop emeritus of Kraków, and Stanisław Ryłko, chairman of the Pontifical Council for the Laity.
+He was ordained on 28 September 2011 in the Wawel Cathedral, with the consecrator being Cardinal Stanisław Dziwisz, metropolitan archbishop of Kraków, and co-consecrators cardinals Franciszek Macharski, archbishop emeritus of Kraków, and Stanisław Ryłko, chairman of the Pontifical Council for the Laity.
 Ryś chose "Virtus in infirmitate" (Power in Weakness) as his bishop's motto.